 Stuffed squash often makes an appearance at vegetarian Thanksgiving meals, but usually it's in the form of squash halves, stuffed with delicious things like quinoa or rice or other grains and veggies.
 I decided to do rings instead.
 Why rings?

-I originally developed this recipe for delicata squash; if you’re able to find large ones, 2 or 3 of those could be used in place of acorn squash.
-(Because I couldn’t consistently find large delicata squash, I decided to use acorn squash instead.)
-And any relative of acorn squash would work as well, like the sweet dumpling or yellow acorn.
+I originally developed this recipe for delicata squash.
+If you're able to find large ones- 2 or 3 of those could be used in place of acorn squash.
+And any similar winter squash would work as well, like the sweet dumpling or yellow acorn.